park-brian/portable-r/README.md

-# portable-r
+## portable-r

+This utility helps package R code so it can be distributed to users who may not have R installed.

-This repository contains a setup script that will:
+The installation script will:

 1. Download and extract the contents of the R 3.3.0 installer for Windows
 2. Configure R to use a portable library path
-3. Create a base R source file to serve as the application template
+3. Create a template for your portable application in the source directory
 4. Create a .bat file to run the application template using Rscript

+A sample application is included with this script that illustrates a possible use-case for this tool.

 ===